 Digital Marketing Manager

 Everyone is online these days.
 That means companies need an online presence to stand out from the crowd.
 That is where digital marketing comes in.
-You can complete this job easily from the road as long as you can stay connected.
+You can easily make this into a RVing full time job as long as you can stay connected with a strong internet connection for RVing.
 There are even opportunities to be your own boss by doing freelance work.

 Social Media Manager/Virtual Assistant